gtopcu/aws-templates/README.md

 - Design considerations: Avoid hot partitions, only use indexes if must, utilize write sharding, separate hot/cold tabbles, scatter/gather for large items, sparse indexes, STD, one-to-many(for many attributes), separate table for frequently used attributes(varied access pattern), optimistic locking(update ConditionExpression:versionNo=1) etc

 SQS:
-- max message size(1 - 256KB, 256KB default.
-Up to 2GB with Extended Client Library for Python/Java)
+- Message size 256KB(max) default.
+Up to 2GB with Extended Client Library for Python/Java
-- retention(1 min - 14 days, 4 days default)
+- Retention 4 days default (1 min - 14 days)
-- visibility timeout(0 sec - 12 hours max, 30sec default.
-Set 6 x Lambda timeout)
+- Visibility timeout 30sec default (0 sec - 12 hours) Set 6 x Lambda timeout
-- delivery delay(0 - 15 mins), receive message wait time(0 - 20 secs), long polling
+- Delivery delay(0 - 15 mins), receive message wait time(0 - 20 secs), long polling
-- SQS FIFO 70kTPS, 700k with batching, now also supports redrive, requires MessageGroupId, can deduplicate by MessageDeduplicationId(5 min idempotency), order guaranteed within group
+- SQS FIFO 70kTPS, 700kTPS with batching.
+Now also supports redrive, requires MessageGroupId, can de-duplicate by MessageDeduplicationId(5min idempotency), order guaranteed within group, 120k in-flight max
 - Only use MaximumConcurrency setting on the queue with lambda, do not use ReservedConcurrency(leads to overpolling)
 - Use correlationID & return address to track the message on the sender
 - Batching: